 This initiative is coordinated by the North Okanagan Environmental Collective, in partnership with the Grasslands Conservation Council of BC and the Invasive Species Council of BC, with participation from many local organizations, clubs, and residents.

-Media and outreach
+Media

-• Local groups are encouraged to share this event list through newsletters, social media, and community boards.
+The project and the practical management technique have been developed with support from the Invasive Species Council of BC (ISCBC).
+Local groups are encouraged to share this event list through newsletters, social media, and community boards.

 Event list